 In the Company of Women Awards

-The Miami-Dade County Commission for Women is a co-sponsor of the annual “In the Company of Women” awards, which recognize outstanding women for their professional achievements, volunteerism, and contributions to the community.
-For more information on the annual awards go to www.miamidade.gov/parks/company-of-women.asp.
+The Miami-Dade County Commission for Women is a co-sponsor of the annual "In the Company of Women" awards, which recognizes oustanding women for their professional achievements, volunteerism, and contributions to the community.
+Learn more about the annual awards.